| Starting

 of Ne+ so the plasma column is (mostly) electrically neutral and

-it cannot be easily controlled like a vacuum tube.
-In my readings
+cannot be easily controlled like a vacuum tube.
+In some very crude

-a dominant charge (both + and -) so it is possible I can make a
+a dominant charge (both + and -) so it was possible to make a

 plasma tube amplifier that works something like a vacuum tube amplifier.